olamidefasogbon/FlyEase/README.md

 ## Contact

-If you have any questions, suggestions, or concerns regarding FlyEase, please feel free to contact Olamide Fasogbon at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions, suggestions, or concerns regarding FlyEase, please feel free to contact Olamide Fasogbon at [successolamide46@gmail.com](mailto:successolamide46@gmail.com).

-Thank you for using FlyEase!
+Thank you for Flying with Ease!